Serving those who serve.

 Services Provided

-Were on call 24 hours a day seven days per week to respond to the needs of first responders.
+We were on call 24 hours a day seven days per week to respond to the needs of first responders.

-Provided 62 training and public education activities.
+We Provided 96 training and public education activities.

-Made 262 agency visits to build and maintain trust with our partner agencies by delivering snacks and visiting with first responders.
+Made 186 agency visits to build and maintain trust with our partner agencies by delivering snacks and visiting with first responders.

-Made 25 official visits for award ceremonies, graduations, retirements, etc.
+Made 23 official visits for award ceremonies, graduations, retirements, etc.

 Three uniformed police officers and one man in a suit standing in a cemetery, paying tribute at a grave adorned with flowers and wreaths.